thePixelmancer/regolith-filters/image_mixer/README.md

 # Regolith Image Mixer

-A flexible Python tool for batch-generating composite images from layered PNGs, with support for anchor positioning, offsets, and customizable output filenames.
+A flexible, scriptable Python tool for batch-generating composite images from layered PNGs, with support for anchor positioning, scaling, offsets, and customizable output filenames.

-## What is this for?
+## Why use this?
-This script is useful for creating composite image combinations from a few input images.
+This script is ideal for creating many composite image combinations from a few input images.
 It's especially handy for:
-- Generating recipe images (e.g., for games or apps)
+- Generating recipe images (e.g., for games, apps, or wikis)
-- Adding backgrounds or frames to icons for UI elements
+- Adding backgrounds, frames, or effects to icons for UI elements
-- Combining texture variants for resource packs or asset pipelines
+- Combining texture variants for resource packs, modding, or asset pipelines
-- Any scenario where you want to automate the creation of many images from a small set of base layers
+- Automating the creation of image sets for GUIs, previews, or batch art tasks

 ## Features
 - Combine multiple image layers (backgrounds, frames, icons, etc.) into new images.
 - Supports both single files and directories of images for each layer.
 - Flexible anchor system: overlays are centered by default, but you can place overlays at corners, edges, or custom offsets.
-- Powerful scaling: scale overlays uniformly, non-uniformly, or to an exact pixel size, with selectable resampling methods.
+- Powerful scaling: scale overlays uniformly, non-uniformly, or to an exact pixel size, with selectable resampling methods (nearest, bilinear, bicubic, lanczos, box, hamming).
 - Output filenames are fully customizable using templates (e.g., `output_{index}_{layer1}_{layer2}.png`).
-- Simple JSON configuration for batch processing.
+- Simple, human-readable JSON configuration for batch processing.

 ## Requirements
 - Python 3.7+